-- (1) Be made on forms available at the Office of the Planning Director together with the required application fee, which shall be established administratively.
+- (1) Be made on forms available at the Office of the Planning Director together with the required application fee, as established in Chapter 270 of the municipal code. which shall be established administratively.
 (12779 §57/15/87) - (2) Include copies of the current recorded deed of record pertaining to any existing easements.
 Include copies of the deed of the subject property and adjoining properties.